enfein/mieru/docs/server-install.md

 mita status
 ```

 to check working status.
-If `mieru server status is "RUNNING"` is returned here, it means that the proxy service is running and can process client requests.
+If `mita server status is "RUNNING"` is returned here, it means that the proxy service is running and can process client requests.

 If you want to stop the proxy service, use command